iTzArshia/GPT-Discord-Bot/README.md

 }
 ```
 ⚠️ **Note: Never commit or share your token publicly** ⚠️

+and if you want to use moderation model fill and config `moderation.js` in `configs` folder (Information on how to configure it is available in the file itself)
 ## 🧠 installation
 Open your terminal and install required packages with
 ```sh
 npm install
 ```
 After installation finishes run `node register.js` to deploy slash commands and then run `node index.js` in terminal to start the bot.
-## 🆕Latest Updates
-This is the first version of the bot, in the feature when I update the bot I will write updates here.
 ## 💫 Features
-`/Ask` / `!Ask` : Answers your questions! using `text-davinci-003`
+`/Ask` / `!Ask` : Answers your questions!

-`/Imagine` / `!Imagine` : Draw your imaginations! using `Dall.E 2`
+`/Imagine` / `!Imagine` : Draw your imaginations!

-`/Translate` / `!Translate` : Translate your texts in any language to Englinsh imaginations! using `text-davinci-003`
+`/Translate` / `!Translate` : Translate your texts in any language to any language you want

+`Auto Moderation`
 ## 📸 Screenshots
 ![Commands Preview](https://user-images.githubusercontent.com/89854127/218297968-d51ce180-ac1a-4897-b2bd-c67449fc73b5.png)
 ## ❤️ Donations